jonas089/L2-sequencer-utils/whitepaper/sequencer.md

 ## Liveness guarantees
-Firstly it is important to note that this codebase is provided as-is and there are no guarantees for its functionality at this point in time.
-In order to improve liveness several design decisions have been made and a minimum viable consensus protocol has been designed.
+Firstly, it is important to note that this codebase is provided as-is, and there are no guarantees regarding its functionality at this point in time.
+To improve liveness, several design decisions have been made, and a minimum viable consensus protocol has been designed.

 ### Consensus
-Validator Nodes collect arbitrary transactions, or better said arbitrary transaction hashs and store them in a temporary mempool.
-As for the first iteration of development, the *MVP*, transaction pools are not synchronized between nodes but instead each node commits its pool when proposing a block.
-This is not ideal but assuming a small set of validators can be sufficiently fast.
+Validator nodes collect arbitrary transactions, or rather, arbitrary transaction hashes, and store them in a temporary mempool.
+In the first iteration of development, the *MVP*, transaction pools are not synchronized between nodes.
+Instead, each node commits its pool when proposing a block.
+This is not ideal, but assuming a small set of validators, it can be sufficiently fast.

 For each block height *h* a round *r* is defined as: